Taylor Parker becomes seventh woman on Death Row in Texas

 Texas death row is mostly a man’s world.
 Since the beginning of 2010, Texas has executed 129 convicted criminals.
 Only three of them have been women, and women account for just 3.1% of inmates on Death Row in Texas, according to the Texas Department of Criminal Justice.

-Parker was transferred within hours of her sentencing Wednesday to the Christina Crain Unit in Gatesville for processing before she is moved to the Mountain View Unit, which is at the same TDCJ complex and is where all of the state’s female Death Row inmates are housed.
+Parker was transferred within hours of her sentencing Wednesday to the Christina Crain Unit in Gatesville for processing before she is moved to the Mountain View Unit, where where all of the state’s female Death Row inmates are housed.
 As of late Friday afternoon, Parker was not yet showing up on the state’s official list of female Death Row inmates.

 TDCJ Director of Classification and Records Timothy Fitzpatrick testified at trial that inmates can be processed into the state prison system the same day they are sentenced by the court and that this is more common in death penalty and high-profile cases than it is in life without parole cases.